This is Part 1 of my serial story. Stick around to find out what happens next!

 “You were thinking it, very loudly.
 Well, Miss Ling?
 Why did you apply to work here?”

 “Fine.”
 This guy had obviously made up his mind about her.
 She had nothing to lose.
 “The truth?
-I’m back with my parents for nearly three months and I want something that takes me out of the house as much as possible.
-I’m bored.
-My best friend is travelling this summer, which I would really like to do only I don’t have the money for it.
+I’m back with my parents for nearly three months over the summer.
+My best friend — my only friend — is going on a holiday I can’t afford, and my relatives decided to come across the country for the holidays.
+They’re all staying with my parents, and the place isn’t really very large, so I want something that takes me out of the house as much as possible.
 So here I am.
 Satisfied?”

 “But why us, in particular?
 You could apply at any restaurant, any cafe, any shop.”